 Flying may be temporarily banned in specific areas during some events, such as airshows or festivals.
 This is to keep everyone safe.

 There may also be security reasons for banning flying, such as at political conferences.

 Temporary restrictions may be established at very short notice due to emergency incidents, such as road traffic accidents, fires and floods.

-Byelaws may restrict when and where you can fly.
+Byelaws may restrict when and where you can fly from.

 Look out for local signs for information and contact details where you can find out more.
 Byelaws are unlikely to be shown on apps or drone websites.

-Check for any structures, such as cranes, masts and wires.
-Remember, you must be at least 50m away from these.
+Check for any tall structures, such as cranes, masts and wires.

 Do not fly if there are structures in the area that will mean it’s not safe or legal.

-This includes unusual or specialist flying activities, such as air ambulances, police helicopters, light aircraft, military low flying, crop spraying, and electricity pylon surveying.
+Look and listen out for unusual or specialist flying activities, such as air ambulances, police helicopters, light aircraft, military aircraft, crop spraying, and electricity pylon surveying.

 Check for signs that say you cannot fly drones or model aircraft.